cconsta1/cconsta1.github.io/_pages/talks.md

 ### 2022

+- Conference: “**Open access web application for metric skeletal sex estimation**” at the “**EOSC Regional Event**” in Budapest, Hungary, September 2022

 - Presentation: “**FAIR data and FAIR principles**” for “**NI4OS-Europe End-Users training event**” at the Cyprus Institute, Nicosia, Cyprus, June 2022

 - Conference: **[Deploying Machine Learning Models for Forensic Anthropological Applications with Docker and Streamlit](https://docker.events.cube365.net/dockercon/2022/content/Videos/2f0855fc-4719-4925-89c1-3f25e68e7aa6)** for “**DockerCon 2022**” at the Docker Conference, Virtual, USA, May 2022